 We are proud and honoured, in the greatest sense of the words, to be a beacon school for the inspiring work that Karma Nirvana does."

-"I wanted to thank you from the bottom of my heart for the time and advice you gave to one of my pupils earlier today.
+"I wanted to thank you from the bottom of my heart for the time and guidance you gave to one of my pupils earlier today.
 As a school nurse, I felt a huge gratitude that I was able to advise the girl to contact you and to talk through her current issues.
 This service is invaluable.
 I am aware of the charity, as representatives came to 'XXX Girls High School to discuss the work of Karma Nirvana.